4Kids Entertainment: 2005–10: Further expansion and financial failings

-On April 18, 2006, 4Kids launched a new subsidiary entitled 4Sight Licensing Solutions Inc., which licenses and markets brands aimed at adults, teenagers and pre-teens.
-"We have built an impressive roster of captivating and successful children's entertainment properties," said Alfred Kahn.
+For the start of 2006, 4Kids began to license and produce more shows outside of acquiring anime properties.
+In January, they signed an agreement with Microsoft Game Studios to co-produce a new child-friendly IP for the Xbox 360 in an attempt for the system on a broader market.
+4Kids would be the exclusive licensing and distribution agent for the new property.
+In March, the companies revealed the project as Viva Piñata, which would consist of a video game developed by Rare and a computer-animated television series co-produced by 4Kids Entertainment and animated by Bardel Entertainment that would air on 4Kids TV.
+Both the game and the series would simultaneously release in the fall.
+On April 18, 4Kids launched a new subsidiary entitled 4Sight Licensing Solutions Inc., which licenses and markets brands aimed at adults, teenagers and pre-teens.
+"We have built an impressive roster of captivating and successful children's entertainment properties", said Alfred Kahn.
 "Given the increased number of brands that we are representing that focus on an older audience, we felt it would be beneficial to organize a new subsidiary primarily devoted to the marketing and licensing of these brands.
 We believe that we can successfully utilize our marketing and licensing expertise to build brand value for properties targeting an older consumer that are not necessarily media or character driven."

-On December 11, 2006, 4Kids Entertainment announced the formation of two subsidiaries, TC Digital Games, LLC, a trading card company, and TC Websites, LLC, an online multi-platform game company.
-"The formation of TC Digital Games and TC Websites represent a significant enhancement of our business strategy," said Alfred R. Kahn, chairman and CEO of 4Kids Entertainment.
-TC Digital Games LLC and TC Websites LLC were shut down in 2010, due to continued lack of profitability.
+On June 24, 4Kids announced that it would be closing the Summit Media Group as a cost-cutting measure and to continue its focus on producing and licensing original properties.
+On December 11, 4Kids announced the formation of two subsidiaries, TC Digital Games, LLC, a trading card company, and TC Websites, LLC, an online multi-platform game company.
+"The formation of TC Digital Games and TC Websites represent a significant enhancement of our business strategy", said Alfred R. Kahn, chairman and CEO of 4Kids Entertainment.